 Whether you’re a marine enthusiast, a biologist, or simply curious about these ocean giants, discover the stories etched into the skin of the sperm whale and gain a deeper understanding of their fascinating existence.

-Scars from intraspecific fighting
+Scars from Intraspecific Fighting

 In sperm whales, it is known that some scars, often arranged in parallel, come from intraspecific fighting between males.
 These scars are perceived as an indicator of male “quality” (MacLeod, 1998).